barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-Engineering at McAfee.
-Python and stuff.
-Currently getting into functional programming and distributed systems.
+Engineering at Booking.com.
+Cloud, Terraform, Go and Python.

 ### Contact me